 The Enomad Uno is a portable device that enables anyone to access electrical power using only a stream or river

 For many people in the developed world, a seemingly endless supply of energy and connectivity is just a plug socket away.
-But, when South Korean entrepreneur Hyerin Park went back-packing around India at the age of 21, she became aware of the limitations of being “off-grid”.
+But, when South Korean entrepreneur Hyerin Park went backpacking around India at the age of 21, she became aware of the limitations of being “off-grid”.

-In 2014 she founded the company Enomad – the name a fusion of “energy” and “nomad” – and designed the Enomad Uno, the world’s smallest portable water-power generator.
+In 2014, she founded Enomad – the name a fusion of “energy” and “nomad” – and designed the Enomad Uno, the world’s smallest portable water-power generator.
 It produces power using no more than the current of a stream or river, allowing users to power phones and tablets in the middle of nowhere.
 It has found immediate success in the outdoor leisure market, particularly in North America.

-The lightweight yet durable Uno – made from eco-friendly, high-density homopolymer – is neat enough to fit into the water holder of a rucksack.
+The lightweight yet durable Uno – made from an eco-friendly, high-density homopolymer – is neat enough to fit into the water-bottle holder of a rucksack.
 It consists of a turbine attached to a generator that converts the kinetic energy produced as water flows over the turbine propellers.
 The energy is stored in the battery section.
 When the propellers are folded away, the Uno can also be used as a torch.

 The Uno has earned international acclaim.
 It was in the Top Ten global start-ups at the Royal Family’s Pitch@Palace in 2019, was selected for the Munich ISPO 2020 sports business fair and was the subject of a BBC documentary.
 However, Enomad’s technology also has the potential to supply significant power when used at scale.
-Hyerin demonstrated this by installing 100 portable hydro-power generators in the Han River in Seoul, integrating the battery modules in order to store enough electricity to power an outdoor “green” cinema event.
+Hyerin demonstrated this by installing 100 portable hydropower generators in the Han River in Seoul, integrating the battery modules in order to store enough electricity to power an outdoor “green” cinema event.